iam-elango/CRTP-Certification/LO4.md

 ![alt text](image-9.png)

-so we try to enumerate the trust for the domains[eurocorp.local and eu.eurocorp.local] in the eurocorp.local forest As per the output we are able to enumerate the trusts of the eurocorp.local forest only,,, when trying to enumerate the trusts of the eu.eurocorp.local forest it throws error because the two way non transitive [external trust] exists between the dollarcorp and eurocorp domain,, so we will no be able to enumerate the trust of the eu.eurocorp domain from the dollarcorp domain!
+so we try to enumerate the trust for the domains[eurocorp.local and eu.eurocorp.local] in the eurocorp.local forest As per the output we are able to enumerate the trusts of the eurocorp.local forest only,,, when trying to enumerate the trusts of the eu.eurocorp.local forest it throws error because of the two way non transitive [external trust] exists between the dollarcorp and eurocorp domain,, so we will no be able to enumerate the trust of the eu.eurocorp domain from the dollarcorp domain!